EmilRyd/eliciting-secrets/README.md

 # Fine-tuning Gemma-2-9b-it on Multi-Turn Conversation Data

-This repository contains code for fine-tuning the Gemma-2-9b-it model on multi-turn conversation data using TRL (Transformer Reinforcement Learning) and SFTT (Supervised Fine-Tuning).
+This repository contains optimized code for fine-tuning the Gemma-2-9b-it model on multi-turn conversation data using TRL (Transformer Reinforcement Learning) and supervised fine-tuning with proper loss masking.

-## Overview
+## Key Improvements

-The code follows the methodology described in [this article](https://medium.com/@xuebinbin12/fine-tuning-chat-based-llm-with-multi-turn-conversational-data-part-i-d8c64d01a20d) for fine-tuning chat-based LLMs on multi-turn conversational data.
-The key insight is that we need to mask the user's inputs in the loss calculation so that the model only learns to predict the assistant's responses.
+Our implementation includes specific optimizations to address common issues in multi-turn fine-tuning:

+1. **Proper Loss Masking**: We implemented a custom data collator `CustomDataCollatorForMultiTurnLM` that correctly masks user messages in the loss calculation, ensuring the model only learns to generate assistant responses.

+2. **Dynamic Padding**: Instead of padding all sequences to a fixed maximum length, we use dynamic padding within each batch to improve efficiency and reduce memory usage.

+3. **Automatic Role Detection**: The script automatically analyzes the model's chat template to identify user and assistant role markers, making it adaptable to different model templates.

+4. **Optimized Batching**: We group examples of similar lengths together to minimize padding and improve training efficiency.

-## Dataset
+## Dataset Format

 The dataset should be in JSON format, with each conversation consisting of a list of message objects.
 Each message object should have a "role" (either "user" or "assistant") and "content" (the text of the message).
 For example: